emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

 Be courageous
 -------------

 It worth to read chapter "Chapter 7.
-Four Values: Courage" of «Extreme Programming Explained» [#fnxp]_.
+Four Values: Courage" of "Extreme Programming Explained" [#fnxp]_.

 ..